The Ultimate Checklist for Nonprofit Startups

 How to Start a Charity or Foundation: Step by Step

 Have a mission in mind but you’re not sure how to create a 501c3?
 We’ve created a free nonprofit startup checklist for anyone looking to start making a difference ASAP.
-At Charitable Allies, our nonprofit attorneys have helped over 600 nonprofit organizations across the country with getting their 501c3 status.
-If you’d like our legal team to complete the paperwork for you, packages that include what you need to get a nonprofit started start at $1550.
+At Charitable Allies, our nonprofit attorneys have helped over 600 organizations across the country secure their 501c3 status.
+If you’d like our legal team to handle the paperwork, we offer packages starting at $1,550 that include everything you need to launch your nonprofit.
 Not quite ready to take the plunge?
-Read the checklist below to see what you need to prepare!
+Read our nonprofit startup checklist below for a step-by-step guide on what you need to prepare!
 Or find the downloadable PDF version below.

 What kind of organization is your nonprofit startup?